nextleap-project/countermitm/source/online-cc.rst

    autocrypt: ...

-A gossip header includes these additional non-critical attributes:

-   autocrypt-gossip: addr="..." _ccsecret=<vrf value for the claim>
-   _cchead=<latest head imprint from the peers chain if any>

-- _ccsecret allows lookup and decryption of the corresponding entry in the CC block.
-  The entry itself contains:
-  * the fingerprint of the peers public key included in the gossip.
-    ( Linking the gossip to the head imprint )
-  * If the peer also uses claim chains, the imprint of the last block seen from that peer when constructing this block.
-    ( Effectively a cross chain signature )
+Gossip headers are left untouched (in contrast to in-band cc).

-In addition we include a header with the head imprint for the latest CC block in the encrypted and signed part of the message:
+In addition we include a header with our head imprint (root hash of our latest CC block) in the encrypted and signed part of the message:

-   GossipClaims: <head imprint of my last CC block>
+   GossipClaims: <head imprint of my claim chain>

-The latest CC block can be retrieved from online services (SI).
+The corresponding CC block can be retrieved from online services (SI).
-In addition an online service (STM) allowes detecting if new blocks have been published afterwards.

 Optimization: We can include
 proofs of inclusion for the gossiped keys